Redskin (film)

-Redskin is a 1929 American film with a synchronized score and sound effects, filmed partially in Technicolor.
+Redskin is a 1929 American sound film with a synchronized musical score and sound effects, filmed partially in Technicolor.
 Its final six minutes were shown in Magnascope, an enlarged-screen projection novelty.
 The film, directed by Victor Schertzinger, stars Richard Dix and was produced and released by Paramount Famous Lasky Corp.
 Though not well remembered among the general public, the film is regarded highly by film historians for presenting sympathetic portrayals of Native Americans in the silent film era.

 Plot

 After years of attending preparatory school and college in the Eastern United States, Wing Foot (Richard Dix), who after graduating finds out that he is an outcast in an overwhelmingly white society because of his race, returns to his Navajo tribe and renounces their customs and beliefs, becoming an outcast among his own people.
 He later secretly visits the village of a rival tribe in order to see Corn Blossom (Julie Carter), his sweetheart, who has also been to school in the East.
 Her people discover his presence, and he is forced to flee into the desert, where he discovers oil.
 White prospectors also find the oil, and Wing Foot races them to the claim office, filing his claim first.
 Faced with marriage to a man she does not love, Corn Blossom takes refuge in the Navajo village.
 Her people come to take her back, and a pitched battle between the tribes is averted only when Wing Foot arrives and tells both tribes of the new good fortune of the Indian nations.
 He then claims Corn Blossom as his own.